Sizing the double pole resonant enhancement in $e^{+}e^{-} \to \pi^{0} \pi^{0} \gamma$ cross section and $\tau^{-} \to \pi^{-}\pi^{0} \nu_{\tau}\gamma$ decay: Resonant enhancement in the decay

 where

 and we have made use of the following functions:

 The $v_i$ functions are determined from the specific model considered for the hadronic description.
-In our case, given by the Lagrangian Eq. (\ref{Lvmd}), in addition to the vector meson - photon interaction ($VV\gamma$), which is taken in analogous way as for the W gauge boson ($WW\gamma$) incorporating the finite width effect \cite{LopezCastro:1999dp}.
+In our case, given by the Lagrangian Eq. (\ref{Lvmd}), in addition to the vector meson - photon interaction ($VV\gamma$), which is taken in analogous way as for the W gauge boson ($WW\gamma$) incorporating the finite width effect in a gauge invariant way \cite{LopezCastro:1999dp}.
 The structure independent (SI) diagrams are depicted in Fig. \ref{fig:taupipi}, which include MI and MD parts, this last associated to the $\rho$ meson MDM ($\beta_0$) and taken to be $\beta_0=2$ in $e/2m_\rho$ units.
-In general the $v_i$ functions are given by:
+The weak $\rho$ coupling is set to $G_\rho=\sqrt{2}m_\rho^2/g_{\rho\pi\pi}$.
+The $v_i$ functions are given by: